Siemens RUGGEDCOM ROS Devices

 All products

-HARDENINGConfigure the web client to use only GCM cipher suites when communicating with RUGGEDCOM devices; consult the ROS configuration manual for the list of supported GCM ciphers for your product version
+HARDENINGFor devices using TLS/HTTPS: configure the web client to use only GCM (Galois/Counter Mode) cipher suites to mitigate weak encryption vulnerabilities.
+Consult the RUGGEDCOM ROS configuration manual for the list of supported cipher suites.

 Long-term hardening